Department of Art & Art History

 Art awards range from $1,000 to $5,000.
 Portfolios of 5 to 15 pieces of work must be postmarked by Nov.
 1 or within one month of applying to Cornell if after Nov.
 1. They may be submitted via a ZeeMee portfolio link (zeemee.com), as email attachments, as a PowerPoint, on a CD, DVD, flash drive, or as original work.

 Areas of focus and exploration

-For the studio major, areas of focus include ceramics, photography, video, drawing, painting, sculpture, performance art, and collage and assemblage.
-For students emphasizing art history, there are multiple course area offerings from Western antiquity to the present available, as well as Native American, Latin American, and African art.
+If you're a studio major, your areas of focus will include ceramics, photography, video, drawing, painting, sculpture, performance art, and collage and assemblage.
+If you're an art history major, there are multiple course area offerings from Western antiquity to the present available, as well as Native American, Latin American, and African art.